DenisseUrenda/DS-Portfolio/UTEP-Survey.md

 ![](/Image/FinalProject-DB-1.png)

-86% of the UTEP studends are full-time students, about 70% are employed, about 30% have an on-campus job, and almost 40% has a full-time job.
+86% of the UTEP studends are full-time students.
+About 70% are employed, almost 40% of them have an on campus job while around 70% have an off campus job, Those having an employment, are in majority, full-time employees.
 Around the 80% are undergraduate students, most of them being senior students.
 Most of the students in the survey belongs to the pharmacy college.

 ### Personal Situation <a name="personal"></a>